• Skip to main content

 Versión en español

-Don’t get lost in the name; this fruitcake will imake you fall in love.
+Don't get lost in the name; this fruitcake will make you fall in love.

 It is better to do it a week before eating it and store it in a plastic bag once it is cold.
 This way, it improves its flavor.
-And it must rest for at least a full day before cutting it to prevent the crumb from falling apart.
+It must rest a full day before cutting it to prevent the crumb from falling apart.

 How do I ensure that my Dulce de leche Fruitcake does not crumble?